aneesa2023/learnhub-frontend/README.md

 ---

 ## 🌱 8.
-What’s Next for StreanStudy
+What’s Next for StreamStudy

 - 🗓️ Calendar View: Estimate weekly study goals based on chapter count
 - 🧪 AI-generated quiz questions for each chapter